-- The PWG will compare alternatives and select the preferred solution alternatives, balancing cost / benefit / risk. - The PWG will select a preferred set of transmission improvements that provides a reliable and cost-effective transmission solution to meet customers' needs while prudently managing the associated risks. - The preferred set of transmission improvements developed by the PWG will be reviewed and discussed with the TAG for feedback.
+- The PWG will compare alternatives and select the preferred solution alternatives, balancing costs, benefits and risks. - The PWG will select a preferred set of transmission improvements that provides a reliable and cost-effective transmission solution to meet customers' needs while prudently managing the associated risks. - The preferred set of transmission improvements developed by the PWG will be reviewed and discussed with the TAG for feedback.